ValentinJourne/weatheRcues/README.md

 different methods they developed.
 We would also like Nicolas Casajus for useful information related to code implementation.

-## References
+## Main References

 Bailey, L.D. & De Pol, M.V.
 (2016).
-Climwin: An R Toolbox for Climate Window Analysis.
+Climwin: An R Toolbox for Climate
+Window Analysis.
 PLoS ONE.

 Roberts, A.M.
 (2008).
 Exploring relationships between phenological and weather data using smoothing.International Journal of Biometeorology.

-Thackeray, S.J., Henrys, P.A., Hemming, D., Bell, J.R., Botham, M.S., Burthe, S. et al. (2016).
+Thackeray, S.J., Henrys, P.A., Hemming, D., Bell, J.R., Botham, M.S.,
+Burthe, S. et al. (2016).
 Phenological sensitivity to climate across taxa and trophic levels.
 Nature.

 Simmonds, E.G., Cole, E.F. & Sheldon, B.C.
 (2019).
-Cue identification in phenology: A case study of the predictive performance of current statistical tools.
+Cue identification in
+phenology: A case study of the predictive performance of current statistical tools.
 Journal of Animal Ecology.